SidWorks/MODERN-Vanilla-JS-Projects/paint-clone/Readme.md

 ### I've also added a custom color input called JSColor to make sure that it looks the same regardless of browser or operating system.

-# In real the app looks like :

 # See the live project here :